TEWH/Ventilator-Splitter/README.md

 ## *Spirometer Tube*
 Plastic pipes (e.g. PVC) are recommended for constructing the spirometer “tube”, but due to lack of available resources, cardboard tubes were used instead.
 Two pipes with a significant diameter difference are needed.
 The smaller diameter tube will be placed inside the larger diameter tube to create the needed pressure drop across the section where the diameters change.
-Measure the diameters of the two pipes - these values will later be used to calculate the pressure drop Cut two pieces of aquarium tubing (~1 ft) long
+- Measure the diameters of the two pipes - these values will later be used to calculate the pressure drop
+- Cut two pieces of aquarium tubing (~1 ft) long
-Drill or cut a small hole that is roughly the diameter of the aquarium tubing on each side of the diameter change.
+- Drill or cut a small hole that is roughly the diameter of the aquarium tubing on each side of the diameter change.
-Insert the aquarium tubing.
-The aquarium tubing will be used to connect the differential pressure sensor to both sides of the diameter change region.
-With foam or cotton (or another appropriate material), plug the empty space in between the two pipes
+- Insert each aquarium tubing piece into a cut hole.
+The aquarium tubing will be used to connect the differential pressure sensor to both sides of the diameter change region. -- - With foam or cotton (or another appropriate material), plug the empty space in between the two pipes
-Once the aquarium tubing is properly inserted and positioned, tighten the seals using hot glue.
+- Once the aquarium tubing is properly inserted and positioned, tighten the seals using hot glue.

 ## *Circuit*
 Aside from the LCD screen and Arduino microcontroller, the pressure sensor is the only other major circuit component.
 We used a differential Honeywell Board Mount Pressure Sensor (ABPDRRV015PDSA3 - datasheet found [here](https://www.mouser.com/datasheet/2/187/honeywell-sensing-basic-board-mount-pressure-abp-s-1662208.pdf)).